leighklotz/llamafiles/doc/scripts.md

 - [Admin client for OpenAPI-compatible LLM server (via)](via): This is a bash script that serves as an administrative client for an OpenAPI-compatible Language Model (LLM) server.
 It is tested with Oobabooga Text Generation Webui.
 The script sources environment variables from `env.sh` if it exists, and sets the `VIA` variable to `api` if not provided.
 - [Subnet Check](onsubnet): bash utility that checks whether the local machine’s IP address belongs to a specified subnet prefix.
 - [write.sh: Bash Script for System-Dependent Commands](write.sh): This bash script is designed to execute system-dependent commands suitable for copy/pasting into various shells on different operating systems.
 It first determines the script directory using the `dirname` and `realpath` commands.
 If the file `/etc/os-release` exists, it checks the operating system and potentially executes system-specific commands.
 The script seems to be intended for use with a proprietary OpenAI Help feature in iTerm2.
-- [lx]: `lx` is a bash script that prints multiple files inside fenced code blocks.
+- [lx]: `lx` is a bash script that prints multiple files inside markdown with named, fenced code blocks.
 - [unlx]: `unlx` extracts the filename from lx
+- [unfence]: `unfence` extracts the content of codeblocks from stdin